 We found 3 dead flying fish that we gave her as apologies for our unacceptable behaviour.

-This sea weed has also fouled our Speed Log affecting our ability of calculating true winds and apparent winds, a slight bummer when you are already a bit tired, sleep deprived and rational thought is not always present.
+This seaweed has also fouled our Speed Log affecting our ability to calculate true winds and apparent winds, a slight bummer when you are already a bit tired, sleep deprived, and rational thought is not always present.

-During our second night on passage both winds and sea calmed down considerably allowing us to have a more proper rest.
-Being double handed means passages can a bit more challenging in terms of sleep management and because of that we are taking a conservative approach to our sail plan.
+During our second night on passage, both winds and sea calmed down considerably allowing us to have a more proper rest.
+Being double-handed means passages can be a bit more challenging in terms of sleep management, and because of that, we are taking a conservative approach to our sail plan.

 We’ve only seen two boats since leaving the "coastal waters" of Cape Verde, both were part of a big Japanese fishing fleet made famous by the Sea Shepherds series.
 It’s sad to see them emptying our oceans.